-SUBJECT COMMITMENT service frequencies to better match the needs of existing and future employees of the locality with frequency dependent on the development of the site.
-Consulting with relevant bus providers regarding changes to existing bus stop location and the identification of new bus stop locations if required.
-TIMING The Proponent shall encourage walking and cycling by the inclusion of appropriate facilities including under cover bike storage, showers and change facilities.
-Address in the planning applications for the three major stages of the Concept Plan, where relevant, taking into account employee numbers The Proponent commits to undertaking an actual truck trip generation survey after 24 months of operation and then progressively as the SIMTA site is developed.
-Address after 24 months of commencing operation and within 24 months of operating at an annual throughput of 500,000 TEU and 1,000,000 TEU The Proponent commits to developing a Construction Traffic Management Plan to minimise the potential impacts of the construction stage(s), including: Prior to construction Heavy vehicle access routesLocation of construction worker parking

-- Mitigation measures to avoid any unacceptable impacts on the surrounding land uses. - Mitigation measures to avoid any unacceptable impacts on regular bus services and school bus services operating on roads within the vicinity of the site and pedestrian and cyclist access.

-The Proponent commits to developing a Traffic Site Management Plan prior to the commencement of operations at commencement of the site to minimise the potential impacts, including:

-- Management measures to avoid trucks parking and idling . either within or outside of the site boundaries - Provision of adequate parking for heavy vehicles to . accommodate any potential delays in schedule times
+Aspect No. Statement of Commitment Timing 8 The Proponent shall encourage walking and cycling by the inclusion of appropriate facilities including under cover bike storage, showers and change facilities.
+Address in the planning applications for the three major stages of the Concept Plan, where relevant, taking into account employee numbers 9 The Proponent commits to undertaking an actual truck trip generation survey after 24 months of operation and then progressively as the SIMTA site is developed.
+Address after 24 months of commencing operation and within 24 months of operating at an annual throughput of 500,000 TEU and 1,000,000 TEU 10 The Proponent commits to developing a Construction Traffic Management Plan to minimise the potential impacts of the construction stage(s), including: Prior to construction Heavy vehicle access routes Location of construction worker parking Mitigation measures to avoid any unacceptable impacts on the surrounding land uses.
+Mitigation measures to avoid any unacceptable impacts on regular bus services and school bus services operating on roads within the vicinity of the site and pedestrian and cyclist access.
+11 The Proponent commits to developing a Traffic Site Management Plan prior to the commencement of operations at the site to minimise the potential impacts, including: Address prior to commencement of operation for each of the Management measures to avoid trucks parking and idling either within or outside of the site boundaries three major stages of the Concept Plan Provision of adequate parking for heavy vehicles to accommodate any potential delays in schedule times